Table of Contents

 • A 33-64 player Tournament consists of 6+ Rounds

 At the end of each Round, each winner will gain 2 TP (Tournament Points), while the defeated will receive 0 TP.
 In case of a Draw, both players will gain 1 TP.
 At the end of each Round, the TO (Tournament Organizer) will note for each player: their TP and their VP (Victory Points) amassed during the game.
-The Players are then sorted according to their TP score, then according to their VP total (as a tiebreaker); this is called “Standings”.
+The Players are then sorted according to their TP score, then according to Strength of Schedule (As first tie breaker) and then their VP total (as a second tiebreaker); this is called “Standings”.

 For subsequent Tournament Rounds, no player may be paired with an opponent they have already played again during this event*.
 To assign pairs after the first Round, the T.O. will base the pairings on the player’s Tournament Point totals.
 Sort the player’s Tournament Record Sheets into piles based on the amount of players’ total TP.
 Then randomly assign the pairs from each pile.